jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

   title="A vaccination station at the University Hospital in Strasbourg on January 8, 2021.
 The vaccine shown is Pfizer/BioNTech’s Comirnaty.
 The tray appears to contain four remaining prepared syringes and the empty vial they were drawn from.
 Source/attribution: © Claude Truong-Ngoc / Wikimedia Commons (CC-BY-SA-4.0)"
 %}

-Depending on when and where you receive your vaccine, the “point of care” might be a doctor’s office, vaccine center, pharmacy, etc. Several resources are required for each injection of either vaccine:
+Depending on when and where you receive your vaccine, the “point of use” might be a doctor’s office, vaccine center, pharmacy, etc. Several resources are required for each injection of either vaccine: